 All manuscripts that are accepted for publication become the permanent property of the Canadian Dental Association (CDA) and may not be published elsewhere without written permission from CDA.

-A Copyright Transfer Agreement will be sent to the corresponding author upon receipt of the manuscript.
+A Copyright Transfer Agreement will be sent to the corresponding author upon being accepted for peer review.
 This statement should be signed by all authors and returned as soon as possible to CDA.

 Conflict of interest